Dylan09231/CSCI490/README.md

 As a trader, coin to dollar cost equiavlents.

-As a trader and tech enthuasist, I want an application that does not take up alot of space on my computer.
+As a trader, I want a portfolio section with detailed information about my trades.

 Languages
 Front end- winform